srivarshithdaladuli/Email-OTP-Verification/README.md

 4. Enter the OTP in the provided input field and click on the "Verify OTP" button.
 5. You will receive a success message if the OTP is correct.

-## Customization

-You can customize the application by modifying the following files:

-- `config.js`: Update the email configuration, such as the sender's email address and email service.
-- `views/index.ejs`: Modify the HTML and front-end code as needed.

 ## Contributing